Known as the “Blueberry Capital of the World," Machias is a powerhouse of good food, adventure and fun.

 5. Helen’s Restaurant

 A favorite spot to eat for locals and visitors is Helen’s Restaurant.
 The family-owned restaurant opened in 1950 and is well known for its Downeast fare of boiled lobster and fish chowder and award-winning pies.
-The restaurant’s famous slices of pie have been featured in several national magazines, including Life Magazine in the 2010 article “In Search of America’s Best,” in Rachel Ray Every Day, in National Geographic Traveler and more.
+The restaurant’s famous slices of pie have been featured in several national magazines, like Rachael Ray Every Day, National Geographic Traveler and more.

 Maine Veterans’ Homes is an independent nonprofit organization with six locations throughout Maine, each providing compassionate care to our honored veterans.